raspberrypilearning/club-mentoring/en/step_2.md

 • Have some previous experience of safeguarding

 If you are interested, you can learn more about safeguarding sponsors at: [rpf.io/sg-sponsor](http://rpf.io/sg-sponsor){:target="_blank"}

 --- /collapse ---

+--- collapse ---

+---
+title: Parents or guardians of creators
+---
+In community-based settings parents and guardians of creators under 12 years of age are encouraged to attend and often help out.

+--- /collapse ---